swims upside down just below the surface

 - Not Threatened

-It is a sleek, streamlined hunter, perfectly adapted for life in the open water.
+It is a sleek, streamlined hunter.
+Perfectly adapted for life in the open water.
 Do not let its small size fool you.
 This is a fierce predator.
-Armed with a sharp, piercing beak, it will attack prey much larger than itself, including tadpoles, small fish and other insects.
-It injects a potent venom that paralyses its victim and liquefies the insides, which it then sucks out with gruesome efficiency.
+Armed with a sharp, piercing beak.
+It will attack prey much larger than itself.
+Including tadpoles, small fish and other insects.
+It injects a potent venom that paralyses its victim.
+And liquefies the insides.
+Which it then sucks out with gruesome efficiency.

-To humans, their bite is surprisingly painful, a sharp, stinging jab that earns them the nickname water bees.
+To humans, their bite is surprisingly painful.
+A sharp, stinging jab that earns them the nickname water bees.
 It is a stern reminder that even the tiniest creatures can pack a punch.
 They are masters of camouflage from below.
-Their pale bellies blend with the bright sky, hiding them from fish looking up.
+Their pale bellies blend with the bright sky.
+Hiding them from fish looking up.
+From above, their dark backs merge with the murky depths.
+The backswimmer breathes by trapping a bubble of air under its wings.
+Using it like a scuba tank.
+When the oxygen runs low, it surfaces to replenish the bubble.
+Then dives back down.

-The female lays her eggs on aquatic plants, inserting them into stems or leaves for protection.
-The nymphs hatch as miniature versions of the adults and begin hunting immediately.
-They grow through several stages, moulting as they increase in size.
+The female lays her eggs on aquatic plants.
+Inserting them into stems or leaves for protection.
+The nymphs hatch as miniature versions of the adults.
+And begin hunting immediately.
+They grow through several stages.
+Moulting as they increase in size.

-They are the silent, inverted guardians of the pond, keeping the ecosystem in check one paralysed tadpole at a time.
+They are the silent, inverted guardians of the pond.
+Keeping the ecosystem in check one paralysed tadpole at a time.
 To disturb a pond and see a fleet of them dart away is to witness a squadron of tiny, upside-down fighter jets scrambling for action.